* About : Microsoft 365 Copilot

 3. You will either:

-When signed in with your McGill credentials, this will bring you into the Commercial Data Protection (secure) version of Copilot.
-In the top right-hand corner of the Copilot window, look for the green checkmark symbol that indicates you are logged in to the Commercial Data Protection (secure) version of Copilot.
+In the top right-hand corner of the window, look for either the shield or the green checkmark symbol that indicates you are logged in to the Enterprise Data Protection (secure) version of Copilot.

 4. You can now enter questions or prompts into the field at the bottom of the screen.

-Accessing Microsoft Copilot through other supported browsers
+Accessing Copilot through other supported browsers

 information